Accessibility Guidelines

 - Mobile responsive designs that automatically adjust content to maximize readability regardless of the size of the screen used to view the page

-As you customize and maintain your Studio Site website, ensure the following elements remain accessible to all potential page visitors:
+As you customize and maintain your pages, ensure the following elements remain accessible to all potential page visitors:

 Image accessibility standards